Welcome to AP Biology!

 (Remember that the policies and rules outlined in the WHS Student Handbook apply at all times!)

-General Classroom Culture:
+General Classroom Culture

 The core values of Wellesley High School (Academic Excellence, Respect for Human Differences, Cooperative and Caring Relationships and Commitment to Community) live and breathe in our classroom.
 A culture of care, kindness and respect for community members is at the core of my daily practice and I expect the same from my students.
 This includes adherence to academic integrity, daily participation and active inclusion and compassion for all people.
+As this is a lab-based course, there is no eating allowed at any time.

 Materials you will need/are suggested: